eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Adoption View/working-with-policies.md

 In addition to checking the Offer's structure (as above), Providers' Connectors have the chance to query the Consumer's Verifiable Presentation (VP).
 A VP is a set of Verifiable Credentials (VCs) that a Consumer may have been issued by a trusted third party.
-In this PR, a Provider may find additional information if a Consumer is eligible to pass a certain `odrl:Constraint`.
+In this VC, a Provider may find additional information if a Consumer is eligible to pass a certain `odrl:Constraint`.

 If, for example, the Consumer tries to negotiate for an Offer that is extended only to interested